open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Returns false if this `Status` represents an error, else returns true.

+## SpanKind
+Type of span.
+Can be used to specify additional relationships between spans in addition to a parent/child relationship.

+There are multiple defined SpanKinds:
+- `INTERNAL`
+  - Default value.
+Indicates that the span is used internally in the application.
+- `SERVER`
+  - Indicates that the span covers server-side handling of an RPC or other remote request.
+- `CLIENT`
+  - Indicates that the span covers the client-side wrapper around an RPC or other remote request.
+- `PRODUCER`
+  - Indicates that the span describes producer sending a message to a broker.
+Unlike client and server, there is no direct critical path latency relationship between producer and consumer spans.
+- `CONSUMER`
+  - Indicates that the span describes consumer receiving a message from a broker.
+Unlike client and server, there is no direct critical path latency relationship between producer and consumer spans.

 ## SpanData

 `SpanData` is an immutable and final class.
 All getters of `SpanData` are thread